top of page

 WHY ART SCHOOL?

 In Brecht’s view, the cultural apparatus functions, among other things, to stabilise the existing social relations politically and economically.
-For JCHP & AD, the art school sustains the exponential expansion of an insidious, over inflated and nepotistic art world.
+For JCHP & AD, the art school sustains the exponential expansion of an insidious, over inflated and nepotistic field of art.
 What and how one should learn is a question rarely asked within contemporary art’s primary site of acculturation.
 Instead assumptions, inheritances and a sense of what ‘feels right’, ‘familiar’ and ‘similar to what I did’ shape the curriculum and its methods of delivery.
-Soon enough students, propelled onto courses by fast loans & high hopes of freedom following the relative incarceration of school, become partial to the predictable codes and conventions to which they and their likelihood of success- become subject.
+Soon enough students, propelled onto courses by fast loans & high hopes of freedom following the relative incarceration of school, become partial to the codes and conventions upon which their likelihood of success depends.
 AKA the second year slump; out come the day beds, up go shifts at the local pub, and, apart from the en-route-to-a-first favourites, let the staff-student trade-offs between grades and national student survey scores commence!

 The school of fine arts is an ideal environment for epic theatre because of its inherent contradictions.
 Set within an economised ‘learning landscape’ of UK higher education whilst revelling in tropes of its mythical past; disavowing the rules ‘n’ regulations of its current environment whilst quietly subscribing to them.
 Despite allegiances to autonomy, bohemia or criticality, the student’s need for cashback and tutor’s need for likes ensures a maintenance of business as usual.
 A fog descended in the 1970s that has grown thicker since; today no one knows quite what they are doing and it is the absurd interactions exacerbated by this fog that we wish to render palpable.

-The sitcom-as-learning-play set within a school of fine arts will, we hope, produce sufficient insight to the impulses, hangovers, attachments and beliefs that condition the teaching and study of art so as to enable its reconstruction.
-And failing that we have no doubt it would make good TV.
+The sitcom-as-learning-play set within a school of fine arts will, we hope, produce sufficient insight to the impulses, hangovers, attachments and beliefs that condition the teaching and study of art as to enable its reconstruction.
+And failing that we think it could make good TV.

 Annie Davey & Jeffrey Charles Henry Peacock